-From Royal Castles to Bouncy Castles The Royal Tour came to Christchurch November 2019 With the Prince of Wales making a stop in at Lincoln University to deliver a State of Nation's Environment address.
+From Royal Castles to Bouncy Castles The Royal Tour came to Christchurch in November 2019 With the Prince of Wales making a stop in at Lincoln University to deliver a State of Nation's Environment address.
 The next morning, with the Dutchess of Cornwall, a special stop off to visit the Lincoln Farmers and Craft Market.
 I was privileged and excited to have them both stop into our site and chat for a while about my passion, my products especially bouncy castle bags and panniers.
 I gave them both a small gift made almost entirely from old seatbelts, called 'whatever pouches' (meaning you can put whatever you like in them.
 It really was an exciting day for all.

 Turtles & Jellyfish